 Like all JDMIS courses, students receive everything they need to complete all their coursework.
-This course includes all the tool and reference material needed in order to immediately start producing jewellery.
+This course includes all the tools and reference material needed in order to immediately start producing jewellery.

 Class size and safety

-With only 6 students in a class you learn fast and expert international instructors keep you safe in class and ensure you stay safe as you continue to practice this ancient art.
+With only 6-10 students in a class you learn fast and expert international instructors keep you safe and ensure you stay safe as you continue to practice this ancient art by yourselt at home.

 This course offers a practical hands-on experience.
 At the end of the workshop, participants will have produced one or more pieces of jewellery.